google/fonts/README.md

 Also [/designers](designers) contains a list of the Google+ pages for the fonts' designers.

+## Bug reports and improvement requests

+If you find a problem with a font file, or have a request for future development of a font project, please [create a new issue in this project's issue tracker](https://github.com/google/fonts/issues).

 ## Download All Google Fonts

 You can download all Google Fonts in a simple ZIP snapshot (over 250Mb) from <https://github.com/google/fonts/archive/master.zip>